 A course for medical terminology.
-The course will cover word prefixes, suffixes, and roots and provides an opportunity for students to develop a medical vocabulary that is extremely useful for all the pre-professional health careers.
+The course will cover word prefixes, suffixes and roots, and provides an opportunity for students to develop a medical vocabulary that is extremely useful for all the pre-professional health careers.
+Cross-listed with BIO-1500.